ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Containers are first just downloaded and parsed.
 Once the chain or the DAG is complete, our node will execute them in order going upward from the oldest downloaded parent to the frontier.
-This allows the node to fully rebuild the chain state and to eventually be in sync with the rest of the network.
+This allows the node to rebuild the full chain state and to eventually be in sync with the rest of the network.

 ## When Does Bootstrapping Finish?